naufalw/matsanewaku/README.md

 2. Books Page (Menu and Book Reader)
 3. Implement the homescreen learning schedule

+I hope there is a generation after me who can continue this project Contact : naufalwiwitputra@gmail.com or naufalwiwitputra@outlook.com

 # Thank You
 Thanks to whoever was involved and used this application, Naufal from 9L (Social Science) Matsanewa :).